chelseavalentine/Notes/NagiosCore.md

   - better than other monolithic commercial solutions, because they try to accomplish too much by trying to monitor everything, and aren't like Nagios in the sense that it can monitor specific things exactly as you want it
     + often those commercial solutions have contextual limitations due to having architectures that're hard to integrate without a lot of reimplementation
   - highly modular due to single-purpose monitoring _plugins_
-  - community-drievn support for devices & services
+  - community-driven support for devices & services
   - does one thing but does it well

-### Chapter 1: Best Practices (pp. 1-11)
+### Chapter 1: Best Practices

-* important distinction b/t good & bad monitoring systems: amount of impact they have on network environment, when it comes to resource & bandwith utilization, & security
+* important distinction b/t good & bad monitoring systems: amount of impact they have on network environment, when it comes to resource & bandwidth utilization, & security

 #### A procedural approach to systems monitoring